kelbakian/binary-tree-implementation/README.md

 # binary-tree-implementation
-Create methods to intialize and manipulate a binary tree, as well as test whether it is a binary search tree or not.
+Implement and manipulate a binary tree, and test whether a given binary tree is a binary search tree or not.